facontidavide/CPP_Optimizations_Diary/docs/small_strings.md

 Remember when I said that "strings are `std::vector<char>` in disguise"?

-In practice, very small folks realized that you may store small strings inside the already allocated memory.
+In practice, very smart folks realized that you may store small strings inside the already allocated memory.

 Given that the size of a `std::string` is **24 bytes** on a 64-bits